Bailey, Greiss help Islanders hold on to beat Rangers 4-2

 Ryan Strome appeared to get the Rangers on the scoreboard with 2:08 left in the second, but the Islanders challenged for offside on the play and, after a review, the goal was erased.

-The Rangers also controlled play for much of the first 12 minutes of the game.
-Greiss made several nice stops to keep the Rangers off the scoreboard, including a stellar save on a slap shot by Buchnevich with 8:34 left.
+The Rangers also controlled play for much of the first 12 minutes of the game, outshooting the Islanders 8-1.

-On the other end, Barzal fired a shot off the crossbar less than 20 seconds later.
-The Rangers had an 8-1 advantage on shots on goal at the time.

 With the Islanders on a power play, Bailey deflected a shot by rookie defenseman Noah Dobson.
 Georgiev made the save, but the puck deflected off Lindgren’s leg and in.
 Bailey was credited with his 11th goal with 6:25 remaining.